programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ```

-We need to drop 'stop words' (words of non-interest), numbers, and empty strings.
+We drop numbers, empty strings, and 'stop words' (words of non-interest).

 ```python
 def is_number(word):